TimesysGit/meta-timesys/README.md

 ### Online Report

-The Vigiles CVE online report specified in the output provides a dashboard interface for examining all known details about each CVE detected, including -- but not limited to -- the global public status, the affected version ranges, priority and existing mitigations.
+The Vigiles CVE online report specified in the output provides a dashboard interface for examining all known details about each CVE detected, including the affected version ranges, priority and existing mitigations.

 ### Local Summary